Integration Playbooks

-With automation triggers, you can:- Respond to real-time events - Automatically execute workflows when specific conditions are met
+With triggers, you can:- Respond to real-time events - Automatically execute workflows when specific conditions are met

 - Integrate with external systems - Connect with platforms like Gmail, Outlook, OneDrive, JIRA, Slack, Stripe and more